A research study, published in the British Journal of Sports Medicine, reports that if you pick up your pace while you’re walking, you can….

 The researches also discovered that the older a person is, the bigger the bonus effects.

-People who were aged 60 or older who walked regularly wound up reducing their risk of death from heart disease by 53 per cent for those who waked fast, compared to 46 per cent for those who walked at a steady pace.
+People who were aged 60 or older – who walked regularly – and started to speed up their walking – wound up reducing their risk of death from heart disease by 53 per (compared to 46 per cent for those who walked at a regular steady pace.)

 It’s important to note that the researchers were unable to find a link between walking pace and the risk of dying of cancer.